datacoves/docs/docs/how-tos/datacoves/transform.md

 ![Git Settings](./assets/user_settings_git.png)

-Click the Add drop down and select whether you want to provide an existing provate key or have Datacoves auto generate one for you.
+Click the Add drop down and select whether you want to provide an existing private key or have Datacoves auto generate one for you.

 ![Git Settings Add](./assets/user_settings_git2.png)